suhacker1/suhacker1.github.io/c_projects.md

 ---

 <p class="message">
   These are some notable open source projects I have worked on.
-For more information, visit my GitHub.
+For more information, visit my <a href="https://github.com/suhacker1">GitHub</a>.
 </p>

 **PrivacyRaven**